CAUCORASEKO/digital-wealth-platform/README.md

 # Digital Wealth Platform

+> Institutional-grade digital wealth platform for on-chain asset aggregation,
+> analytics, and advisory intelligence — built with a banking-first architecture
+> using React, TypeScript, Nx, and modular AI services.

 A modern, institutional-grade digital wealth platform designed to provide a consolidated, secure, and structured view of on-chain assets across multiple networks, with advanced portfolio analytics and reporting capabilities.

 The platform is built with a banking-first design philosophy, prioritizing clarity, data integrity, and long-term scalability over speculative or consumer-oriented interfaces.

 ---